Hacktivism: Reality hacking

 Reality hacking relies on tweaking the everyday communications most easily available to individuals with the purpose of awakening the political and community conscience of the larger population.
-The term first came into use among New York and San Francisco artists, but has since been adopted by a school of political activists centered around culture jamming.
+The term first came into use among New York and San Francisco artists, but has since been adopted by a school of political activists centered on culture jamming.

 In fiction

 The 1999 science fiction-action film The Matrix, among others, popularized the simulation hypothesis — the suggestion that reality is in fact a simulation of which those affected by the simulants are generally unaware.
 In this context, "reality hacking" is reading and understanding the code which represents the activity of the simulated reality environment (such as Matrix digital rain) and also modifying it in order to bend the laws of physics or otherwise modify the simulated reality.

-Reality hacking as a mystical practice is explored in the Gothic-Punk aesthetics-inspired White Wolf urban fantasy role-playing game Mage: The Ascension.
+Reality hacking as a mystical practice is explored in the Gothic-punk aesthetics-inspired White Wolf urban fantasy role-playing game Mage: The Ascension.
 In this game, the Reality Coders (also known as Reality Hackers or Reality Crackers) are a faction within the Virtual Adepts, a secret society of mages whose magick revolves around digital technology.
 They are dedicated to bringing the benefits of cyberspace to real space.
 To do this, they had to identify, for lack of a better term, the "source code" that allows our Universe to function.
 And that is what they have been doing ever since.
 Coders infiltrated a number of levels of society in order to gather the greatest compilation of knowledge ever seen.
 One of the Coders' more overt agendas is to acclimate the masses to the world that is to come.
-They spread Virtual Adept ideas through video games and a whole spate of "reality shows" that mimic virtual reality far more than "real" reality.
+They spread Virtual Adept ideas through video games and a spate of "reality shows" that mimic virtual reality far more than "real" reality.
 The Reality Coders consider themselves the future of the Virtual Adepts, creating a world in the image of visionaries like Grant Morrison or Terence McKenna.

 In a location-based game (also known as a pervasive game), reality hacking refers to tapping into phenomena that exist in the real world, and tying them into the game story universe.

 Academic interpretations

-There have been various academic approaches to deal with hacktivism and urban hacking.
-In 2010, Günther Friesinger, Johannes Grenzfurthner and Thomas Ballhausen published an entire reader dedicated to the subject.
-They state: "Urban spaces became battlefields, signifiers have been invaded, new structures have been established: Netculture replaced counterculture in most parts and also focused on the everchanging environments of the modern city.
-Important questions have been brought up to date and reasked, taking current positions and discourses into account.
-The major question still remains, namely how to create culturally based resistance under the influence of capitalistic pressure and conservative politics."